Pacific Basin Economic Council: Activities

 The Pacific Basin Economic Council promotes a fair-based regulatory environment for all its members in the region.
 It advises governments on ways to improve societal issues, the wider business environment and cross-border digital trade barriers.
 It helps generate direct foreign investment (DFI) interest and encourages new technology development and deployment while avoiding environmental degradation where possible.

-Serving as the independent voice of business in the Pacific, PBEC is recognised as a trusted alternative intelligence platform and for its diversity in representing several industry, services and professional sectors that have made Asia and the Pacific the world's growth region.
-PBEC has been a driving force in the region for the past five+ decades, advocating environmental awareness, the UNSDG's, corporate social responsibility, ESG Reporting and transparency through its regional reach and executive committees.
-It provides policy advocacy and partners with like-minded organizations such as the Asian Development Bank (ADB) / Organisation for Economic Co-operation and Development (OECD) Anti-corruption Initiative, Pacific Economic Cooperation Council (PECC), Asia Pacific Economic Cooperation (APEC), Horasis-The Global Visions Community and the United Nations Global Compact.
+The Pacific Basin Economic Council serves as a business organization representing private sector interests in the Asia-Pacific region.
+It operates as a platform for dialogue and engagement across multiple industries, services, and professional sectors.
+Over several decades, PBEC has been involved in regional initiatives related to environmental awareness, corporate social responsibility, and governance practices.

+PBEC engages in policy advocacy and collaborates with international and regional organizations such as the Asian Development Bank, the Organisation for Economic Co-operation and Development (OECD) Anti-Corruption initiative, the Pacific Economic Cooperation Council (PECC), the Asia-Pacific Economic Cooperation (APEC), Horasis, and the United Nations Global Compact.